cjgeyer/linkingTo/README.md

     that function was already registered as described in item 2 of the preceding section).
 This is done in the function [`myfoompter`](packages/goompter/src/myfoompter.c).
 Note that this
-    file includes the include file `foompter.h` (which is only possible because we made it available by items 3 and 4 of the list in the preceding section and item 2 of this list).
+    file includes the include file `foompter-export.h` (which is only possible because we made it available by items 3 and 4 of the list in the preceding section and item 2 of this list).
 That include file has the typedef we use to cast the result of `R_GetCCallable` to the correct type.